(on leave 2018-19)

-My most recent work has been on public opinion and environmental protests in Kyrgyzstan.
+My most recent work has been on public opinion, nationalism, extractive industries, and environmental protests in Kyrgyzstan.

 - Ph.D. in International Relations and Public Policy, Claremont Graduate University's School of Politics and Economics